Skip to main content

 It is preferable that a parent or guardian be present with the minor in court.
 If you cannot be present with the minor, you should contact the court prior to the hearing and explain why you cannot be present.

-Contact the Probation Department (530) 251-8212.
+Contact the Probation Department at (530) 251-8212.
 For a small fee, they will prepare all the paperwork for you and file it with the court.

 Additional information on the process can be found on the California Courts' Self-Help page Guide to sealing juvenile court records.